dtcenter/METplus-Training/docs/modules/Environment/met_installation.rst

 The next environment variable is PYTHON_MODULE.
 If you are on a machine that does not use modulefiles, simply exclude this variable entirely from your file.
 If you are on a machine that does use modulefiles, you will need to set this variable.
 The format is the name of the Python module to load followed by an underscore and then the version number.
 In this case, the value is anaconda_latest, but it could also look something like python_3.6.3.

 If you wish to have the Python embedding functionality, you'll want to set the next three environment variables - MET_PYTHON, MET_PYTHON_CC, and MET_PYTHON_LD.
-MET_PYTHON should be set to location containing the bin, include, lib and share subdirectories for Python.
-In this case, that location is /contrib/anaconda/anaconda3/latest, but it is often in a location such as /usr/local/python3.
+MET_PYTHON should be set to the location containing the bin, include, lib and share subdirectories for Python.
+In this case, we're using an anaconda location, but often it is in a location in /usr/local/python3.
 MET_PYTHON_CC should be set to dash upper case I, "-I", followed by the directory containing the Python include files.
-In this case, the value is ${MET_PYTHON}include/python3.7m.
+In this case, the value is ${MET_PYTHON}/include/python3.7m.
 You may be able to get this information by running "python3-config --cflags", however, in some cases, like on this machine the running the python3-config command provides additional information that is not necessary to include.

 .. code-block::